 Here are some effective ways to save your children from the possible damages of exposure to polluted air:

-- Common sense dictates to limit your child’s outdoor exercise time when pollution levels are high.
+- When pollution levels are high, it’s advised to limit your child’s outdoor exercise time.
 You can get a reliable air quality forecast by visiting airnow.gov.

 - Use energy-efficient lighting and appliances.
-Remember to turn off appliances and lights when you’re not using them.
-Gasoline-powered lawn equipment can be heavy pollutants, so it is a good idea to use hand-powered or electric ones instead.
+Remember to turn off appliances and lights, when you’re not using them.
+Gasoline-powered lawn equipment can be heavy pollutants, so it’s a good idea to use hand-powered or electric ones instead.

 - Fix leaky air-conditioner and refrigeration systems, and always follow eco-friendly ways to dispose of paint, solvents and pesticides.

 - Schools often have many sources of air pollutants, such as idling buses, locker rooms, and heating and ventilation systems.
-You can find out ways to encourage schools to get rid of their pollutants here: EPA’s IAQ Tools for Schools Action Kit.
+You can find out ways to encourage schools to get rid of their pollutants here: The Environmental Protection Agency’s Indoor Air Quality (IAQ) Tools for Schools Action Kit.

 - It’s a good idea to get involved on a grassroots level to battle air pollution with your community.
 You can find out more solutions to this problem by visiting the American Lung Association.

 Looking for a primary care physician who offers a holistic approach to your care?
-Primary care providers at Keck Medicine of USC will approach your medical concerns in the context of your physical, emotional and social environment.
 If you are local to Southern California and in search of a primary care physician, schedule an appointment by calling (800) USC-CARE (800-872-2273) or visiting www.keckmedicine.org/request-an-appointment/.